1.6.4. Authentication Policies#

 LinOTP Push Token Policies#

 This type of token offers a very convenient way to secure logins and transactions.
-Genearal information about the push token and the required setup of the push token provider can be found here: Push Provider for LinOTP Push Token
+General information about the push token and the required setup of the push token provider can be found here: Push Provider for LinOTP Push Token

-Call back Pairing URL for Activation of LinOTP PushTokens#
+Callback Pairing URL for Activation of LinOTP PushTokens#

 This is the URL addressed by the APP to pair the Push Token.
 The pairing can be performed e.g. via the Selfservice Portal.